Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 Added Features:

-* updated to Python3
+* All in one BE and Cas python updated to Python3
-* ability to limit search with bulges
-* ability to limit search with edit distance
+* Search with unlimited bulge and edit distance thresholds
+* replicate combination
+* normalization of replicates - (median-of-ratios or rpm)
 * simple .csv sample manifest
 * removal of TN5 ME adapters and illumina adapter (unmerged version only)
-* replicate combination
-* normalization of replicates - (median-of-ratios or rpm)
 * QC metrics of alignments and fastq circularization read composition
 * identified site bam file for use with IGV
 * genomic annotation to sites
 * more plotting options - venn diagram, swarmplot and more
 * Fixed variant analysis bug
-* coming soon: dual BE and Cas pipline

  ## Installation